Reut212/Operating_System/ex7/readme.txt

 Assumptions:
-1. file system is written to a file name "filesystem"
+1. any file is connected to a directory,
+In order to open a file you would need to specify the directory name as well.
+2. Valid pathname contains '/' and not '\'.